Published On: December 3, 2021

 App-driven solution for grocery and other local retail centers

-According to Statista, increasingly tech-savvy retailers now offer grocery delivery options for their customers in the United States.
-Like the milk man used to do in the past, retailers bring food items right to your doorstep.
-As of 2017, some 31 percent of U.S. consumers were likely to buy groceries online.
-In total, U.S. online grocery sales amounted to about 14.2 billion U.S. dollars in 2017 and are expected to rise to nearly 30 billion U.S. dollars by 2021.
+According to Statista, increasingly tech-savvy generations like millennials and Gen Z constitute important target markets for e-grocery retailers whereas tech-savvy retailers in response now offer grocery delivery options for their customers in the United States.
+Like the milkman used to do in the past, retailers bring food items right to your doorstep.

 For time-strapped consumers online grocery shopping is a convenient and time-saving option.
 In a 2016 survey, approximately 72 percent of consumers who had tried online grocery shopping rated their experience positively.